mohamedhayibor/ideas4Free/README.md

 > intended users: For Go Green individuals, energy poor environments

-#### 15. Head device that writes out your thoughts (text, word format) and saves in a private cloud. + The ability the snippets by thoughts. (maybe the neural lace buzz will make it happen)
+#### 15. Head device that writes out your thoughts (text, word format) and saves in a private cloud. + The ability to access the snippets by thoughts. (maybe the neural lace buzz will make it happen)

 > intended users: just about anybody